mathematicsofpaul/lre-experiment/README.md

 }
 ```

 **Note:** This dataset examines *biases in the model's outputs*, not factual or normative statements about fields.
+The data is split 60/40 for training and testing across all experiments.

 ## Requirements